astrophena/cloudshell/README.md

   <h1>cloudshell</h1>
 </div>

-`cloudshell` gives you access to the [Google Cloud Shell] from your terminal.
+`cloudshell` gives access to the [Google Cloud Shell] from the terminal.

 ## Installation